sasilver75/obsidian/Nectar.md

 ==This blog seems like a great one to read more thoroughly.==

+> "The two most popular open preference datasets are [[UltraFeedback]] and [[Nectar]]" - Nathan Lambert while interviewing Sebastian Raschka, (August 1, 2024)
+> > Re: "Is it a problem to use off-policy preference data?", "UltraFeedback and Nectar are both off-policy data from a diversity of models, but the closed labs are all using on-policy preference data (preference data collected over generations from the model that's going to be finetuned on the preference data).
+So this is a challenge for the open-source community."
+"This might also be the reason why learning rates in DPO have been tending lower and lower... because our distributions are just in the wrong space, so we're trying to be gentler.... alternatively, it could just be that "it's almost done training"".

 Summary
 > We introduce ==Starling-7B==, an open large language model (LLM) trained by ==Reinforcement Learning from AI Feedback (RLAIF).== The model harnesses the power of our new ==GPT-4 labeled ranking dataset, Nectar==, and our ==new reward training and policy tuning pipeline==.
 Starling-7B-alpha scores 8.09 in MT Bench with GPT-4 as a judge, ==outperforming every model to date on MT-Bench except for OpenAI’s GPT-4 and GPT-4 Turbo==.
 We release the ranking dataset [Nectar](https://huggingface.co/datasets/berkeley-nest/Nectar), the reward model [Starling-RM-7B-alpha](https://huggingface.co/berkeley-nest/Starling-RM-7B-alpha) and the language model [Starling-LM-7B-alpha](https://huggingface.co/berkeley-nest/Starling-LM-7B-alpha) on HuggingFace, and an online demo in LMSYS [Chatbot Arena](https://chat.lmsys.org/).
 Stay tuned for our forthcoming code and paper, which will provide more details on the whole process.